-However, with the stalemate over the best course of action regarding Brexit raging on, it seems change is stirring in Westminster – and beyond.
+However, with a stalemate over Brexit raging on, it seems change is stirring in Westminster – and beyond.

 What has happened?

-The group was created after a set of Labour MPs resigned from the party, in opposition to Labour’s handling of allegations of antisemitism and the leadership’s approach to Brexit.
+The group was created after a set of Labour MPs resigned from the party, in opposition to its handling of allegations of antisemitism alongside the leadership’s approach to Brexit.

-The seven rebel MPs include 2015 leadership candidate Chuka Umunna, the former Shadow Minister for Public Health Luciana Berger and the former Shadow Chancellor of the Exchequer Chris Leslie.
+The seven rebel MPs include 2015 leadership candidate Chuka Umunna, the former Shadow Minister for Public Health, Luciana Berger, and former Shadow Chancellor of the Exchequer, Chris Leslie.

-Nevertheless, the event could have serious ramifications for the future of Jeremy Corbyn’s leadership.
+Nevertheless, this most recent act of party rebellion could have serious ramifications for the future of Jeremy Corbyn’s leadership.

-Corbyn may have survived a leadership challenge back in 2016, however, this latest blow doesn’t bode well for his already tenuous authority within the party.
+Corbyn may have survived a leadership challenge back in 2016, however, this latest tremor does not bode well for his already tenuous authority within the party.

-The resignation of several high profile names looks only set to plunge the party into further disarray, perhaps signalling the end of the road for Corbyn.
-However, its still very much early days.
+The resignation of several high profile names looks set to plunge the party into further disarray, perhaps signalling the end of the road for Corbyn.

 Who else could be on board?

-So far the breakaway group has thus far only affected the membership of the Labour party, however there are suggestions that as many as three Conservative MPs may very well be preparing to join the ranks.
+So far the breakaway group has only affected the membership of the Labour party, however, there are suggestions that as many as three Conservative MPs may very well be preparing to join the ranks.

 There is speculation that Sarah Wollaston, Heidi Allen and Nick Boles may be among those considering jumping ship.

-In fact, Chuka Umunna has already called upon centrist Conservatives to join the cause.
+In fact, Chuka Umunna has already called for cross-party alliances, urging centrist Conservatives to join the cause.

 “We’re inviting anybody who shares our values to join us,” Mr Umunna said in comments to BBC Radio 4’s Today programme.